 The directors of all City departments meet in May to review the proposals, prioritize requests and incorporate the goals established by City Council.
 The Finance Department then develops a rough draft of the budget.

-During the first workshop, staff presents the draft budgets for the Water and Sewer Fund and Special Revenue Funds.
-City Council also hears presentations from local service organizations requesting City funding.
+During the first workshop, this year on July 13, City Council will hear presentations from local service organizations requesting City funding.
 Any funding assistance to local non-profit organizations approved by the City Council goes toward programs that serve on Coppell residents.
+City Council will also discuss Special Revenue Funds.

-City Council reviews the Debt Service and General Fund budget in the second workshop.
+City Council will review the Debt Service and General Fund budget in the second budget workshop, scheduled for July 18.
 The General Fund comprises approximately half of the City's total operating budget, and it includes the bulk of the City's normal operating cost.

-Due to legislation implemented by the State, the City publishes an abridged draft proposed budget in July.
+Due to legislation implemented by the State, the City will publishes an abridged draft proposed budget on July 21.
 The draft proposed budget fulfills only the legal requirements and is significantly more condensed than the long format version that is made available for review in August.

 On July 25 of each year, the City receives the certified property values from the appraisal districts, which are used to calculate the property tax bills.
 Staff adjusts the draft budget to reflect the certified values as soon as they are available.
 Then the Coppell City Council meets in late July for a budget workshop to conduct a final review of the proposed budget.
-During this workshop, staff traditionally present the Debt Service and General Fund budget based on the certified values.
-Council also discusses the proposed tax rate.
+During this final budget workshop on July 27, staff will present the Debt Service and General Fund budget based on the certified values.
+Council will also discuss the proposed tax rate.

-Per City Charter, the proposed budget must be filed with the City Secretary on August 5 of each year, and the document becomes available for public review.
+Per City Charter, the proposed budget must be filed with the City Secretary by August 5 of each year, and the document becomes available for public review.